discretize/discretize-guides/fractals/chaos-isles/index.md

 ## Legendary Brazen Gladiator

 The end boss is only vulnerable when his protective bubble is removed by pulling him into the moving purple areas.
 He will also apply a group-wide <Control name="Daze"/> if he hits anyone with the third hit of his auto-attack chain.
 Avoiding this is the highest priority during the fight.
-Either use blocks, dodges and skills that make you invulnerable or simply do not stand in front of him when it hits.
+Either use blocks, dodges and skills that make you invulnerable or - most commonly - bring permanent <Boon name="Stability" />.
+It may also be avoided by not standing in front of him when his attack hits.
 Learn to recognize the animation.

-By bringing permanent <Boon name="Stability"/>, enough DPS or a dedicated healer the fight can be very easily cheesed.
+By bringing permanent <Boon name="Stability"/> and reflects, enough DPS or a dedicated healer the fight can be easily cheesed.

 Note that you can take aggro from him by walking inside his hitbox and cancel the third auto-attack by moving out before.
 Another trick is to bypass the damage from purple zones by repeated jumping.